meme2515/HCE_project/README.md

 10 questions missing

-1a and 1b are terminal operations.

-Data is too clean to apply questions 3d and 3e.

-No time information for 6c.

 25 questions maintained

 6 questions added (6d, 7a, 7b, 8a, 8b, 8c)

-Not shown in the directory above.

 ### Differences From The Original Project